bargodadikshita-lab/Fundraising-Campaign-Success-Prediction/README.md

 ## Objective

-The main objective of this project is to:
+The main objectives of this project are to:

 * Analyze fundraising campaign data.
 * Identify factors influencing campaign success.